kubernetes-sigs/kubebuilder/docs/book/src/quick-start.md

 logic.
 For more info see [Designing an API](/cronjob-tutorial/api-design.md) and [What's in a Controller](cronjob-tutorial/controller-overview.md).

-If you are editing the API definitions, generate the manifests such as Custom Resources (CRs) or Custom Resource Defintions (CRDs) using
+If you are editing the API definitions, generate the manifests such as Custom Resources (CRs) or Custom Resource Definitions (CRDs) using
 ```bash
 make manifests
 ```